Intel-bigdata/SSM/docs/admin-user-guide.md

 <span id="_Add_Reports" class="anchor"></span>A rule defines all the
-things for SSM to work, what kind of data metrics are involved, what conditions, at what time which actions should be taken when the conditions are true.
-By writing rules, a user can easily manage their cluster and adjust its behavior for certain purposes.
+things for SSM to work, what kind of data metrics are involved, what conditions, at what time which actions should be taken when the conditions are met.
+By defining rules, a user can easily manage their cluster and adjust its behavior for certain purposes.

-User need to define the rule first based on the requirements.
+Users need to define the rule first based on the requirements.
 A rule has the following format,

 <img src="./image/rule-syntax.png" width="481" height="208" />

-A rule contains four parts, Object to manipulate, trigger, conditions and commands. “:” and “|” are used as the separator to separate different rule part.
+A rule contains four parts, object to manipulate, trigger, conditions and commands. “:” and “|” are used as the separator to separate different rule parts.

 Detailed information for each rule part is listed in the following tables.